the-can-of-soup/complex_fractal_renderer/README.md

 5. Run `main.py` at least once.
 You can close the window after text appears in the terminal.

 ## How to Use
 1. Create a ruleset (fractal), or choose an existing one.
-If creating your own, make a copy of `template.py` in the `rulesets` folder, name it whatever you want, and modify its function contents.\
+If creating your own, make a copy of `template.py` in the `rulesets` folder, name it whatever you want, and modify the `Ruleset` class' contents.\
    Some built-in rulesets are the Mandelbrot Set and Newton Fractals.
 2. If you are making a video, create an animation.
 This should be a JSON file in the `animation_rules` folder.
 See `animation_rules/template.json` for information about how to create an animation.
 3. Run `main.py` and select your render options.